HumbertoDiego/lidar-experiments/README.md

 <img src='imgs/OIP.jpeg'>

-There are a lot of RPLIDAR out there, in general you will have to follow the manufacturer instructions to have it running.
-Some times, some instructions are the same for different RPLIDARs.
+There are a lot of 360° LIDAR out there, RoboPeak Team started make low cost ones and get its name popularized in some models like RP Lidar A1 series from SLAMTEC.
+In general, you will have to follow the manufacturer instructions to have it running.
+Some times, some instructions are the same for different 360° LiDARs.

 The LD14P claims it's a short distance 360º LiDAR, whith 2-8Hz(default 6Hz), minimum measure distance of 0.1m, range of 6-8m dependig on if its black or white, support for ROS1, ROS2, Python routines that run on Ubuntu and Windows.